idchaincoin/IdchaincoinMNScript/README.md

 # Guide for IDCHAINCOIN v1.2.0 MasterNode Update:

-The instructions below are designed for users currently running an older version of IDCHAINCOIN v1.1.0 need update to v1.2.0
+The instructions below are designed for users currently running an older version of IDCHAIN COIN v1.1.0 which needs to be updated to v1.2.0

 ##### For Ubuntu 16.04
 ```